About the 2026 Brighton Marathon

 Got a question?

-Check out our FAQs.
+Check out our FAQs or head to the Brighton Marathon website.
 If you can’t find an answer there, get in touch and we’ll be happy to help.